 return True

-• flatten_nest_df(df): The main function that orchestrates the flattening process:
+: The main function that orchestrates the flattening process:- Flatten the Schema: Uses

-2. Rename Columns: Replaces dots (.) with underscores (_) in column names.
+to generate a flat list of field names. - Rename Columns: Replaces dots (.) with underscores (_) in column names.
 This step ensures that the column names are compatible with SQL and other processing tasks that might have limitations on special characters.

-4. Loop Until Flat: Continues until the DataFrame is fully flat.
+to handle any arrays. - Loop Until Flat: Continues until the DataFrame is fully flat.

 def flatten_nest_df(df):